CTActual/hoopla-php-framework/readme.txt

 Please read the documentation in the install.docs folder.

-Please remove the install folders on any production machine.
+Please remove all the install folders on any production machine after installation.